uswds/uswds-site/pages/documentation/getting-started/migration.md

 ### Layout grid
 - Deprecated the float-based grid system (and Bourbon Neat) in favor of a flexbox grid system
-- Grid no longer makes assumptions about reponsive behavior.
+- Grid no longer makes assumptions about responsive behavior.
 Breakpoints are specified manually.
 - Grid column classes must be enclosed by a `grid-row`.
-- See the [layout grid documetation]({{ site.baseurl }}/utilities/layout-grid/) for more details.
+- See the [layout grid documentation]({{ site.baseurl }}/utilities/layout-grid/) for more details.
 {% include migration-table.html class='layout-grid' %}

 ### Typography